Ursicinus (magister equitum): Service with Ammianus Marcellinus

-Ursicinus, was ordered to remain in Gaul to supervise Julian as he took command as Caesar of Gaul, Spain and Britain.
+Ursicinus was ordered to remain in Gaul to supervise Julian as he took command as Caesar of Gaul, Spain and Britain.
 In 357 or 358 Constantius sent him back east to resume his command.
 The court intrigues of Eusebius the high chamberlain, according to Ammianus, brought about his recall to the court in the same year, where he was to be given the position of master of infantry, taken from Barbatio who was lately executed.
 Once near the court it would be easy to have him implicated for treason The threat of war from Persia led to his being immediately sent back to the frontier, but he was placed under the orders of Sabinianus, a pusillanimous and debauched old man, who spent the entire ensuing campaign in his luxurious mansion in Edessa.
-Ursicinus arrived just in time for the Siege of Amida, near which he was nearly captured by the cavalry of the Persian vanguard, and his personal guard dispersed.
+Ursicinus arrived just in time for the Siege of Amida, near which he was nearly captured by the cavalry of the Persian vanguard, and his guard dispersed.

-Ursicinus was able to maintain contact with the defenders of the city, and he did his utmost to relieve them, but was foiled by the cowardice of Sabinianus, who forbade him in the name of the emperor from putting his soldiers at any risk.
-In the picturesque language of Ammianus Marcellinus: “So that he seemed like a lion, terrible for his size and ferocity, but with claws cut and teeth drawn, so that he could not save from danger his cubs entangled in the nets of the hunters”.
+Ursicinus was able to maintain contact with the defenders of the city, and he did his utmost to relieve them but was foiled by the cowardice of Sabinianus, who forbade him in the name of the emperor from putting his soldiers at any risk.
+In the picturesque language of Ammianus Marcellinus: "So that he seemed like a lion, terrible for his size and ferocity, but with claws cut and teeth drawn, so that he could not save from danger his cubs entangled in the nets of the hunters."

 Ursicinus was dismissed after the destruction of Amida (modern Diyarbakır, Turkey) in AD 359 by the Persians, for which he was officially blamed.

 The Roman historian Ammianus Marcellinus, who served on Ursicinus' staff, revered him.